 Beam angle is more relevant to downlight, where light is focused onto a smaller area.
 This means you get more light where you actually need it (nearer to the floor or table).
 This is especially helpful when you have a high ceiling.
 As a side effect, a narrow beam creates an artistic effect on the wall, or table, which enhances aesthetics.

 A narrow beam also helps when there is a ceiling fan nearby.
-You wouldn’t want the light to cast a shadow on a rotating fan.
+You wouldn’t want the light to cast a shadow through a rotating fan.
 This is a matter of taste – many people opt to install a ceiling fan with an integrated light, but it just looks cheap to me.
 I prefer a fan to be just that.

 Sometimes you want light to flood an area as much as possible.
 Well, generally speaking, all lighting other than downlight cast light all around (they are expected to anyway).
 Again, a matter of taste, but I strongly recommend that you install lighting that has at least some beam angle (in contrast to casting all around which you could technically say is 180 degrees angle) in the living and dining area.
 It will look more classy, trust me.
 I’ve seen the effect of the 180 degrees lighting in the living and dining area, made worse by the choice of daylight colour temperature – it makes the space look like an outdated office.